A System Design Deep Dive — Question by Question

 |---|---|

-| FIFO | Evicts the oldest entry, ignores popularity and recency entirely |
+| FIFO | Evicts the oldest entry, ignoring both popularity and recency. |

-| LFU | A viral URL from 3 months ago that is now dead stays in cache forever |
+| LFU | A viral URL from 3 months ago that is now dead can stay in the cache forever. |

-| LRU | A URL accessed 1 M times but not hit in 2 hours gets evicted over a rarely accessed recent one |
+| LRU | A URL accessed 1 M times but not hit in 2 hours may be evicted in favor of a rarely accessed, recent entry. |

-Optimal approach: Combine both frequency and recency — evict the entry that is infrequently accessed and hasn’t been accessed recently.
-This is the principle behind W‑TinyLFU, the algorithm Redis uses internally in production.
+Combine frequency and recency: evict the entry that is infrequently accessed and hasn’t been accessed recently.

 Challenge 5: Unique ID Generation Across Distributed Nodes

-Interview Question: Multiple application servers generate short codes simultaneously.
+Multiple application servers generate short codes simultaneously.
 How do you ensure no two servers generate the same short code for different URLs?

-A central auto‑increment counter seems obvious — but it becomes a single point of failure.
-Master‑slave replication helps with availability, but async replication risks duplicate IDs being issued after a failover.
+- A central auto‑increment counter seems obvious — but it becomes a single point of failure.

-Follow‑up: Can you design the system so each node generates IDs independently without coordinating on every request?
+Can you design the system so each node generates IDs independently without coordinating on every request?

-Solution: Range‑Based ID Allocation.
+Solution: Range‑Based ID Allocation

 Challenge 6: 301 vs 302 Redirects — A Business Decision